 - (An historical note: In older English, the verb could be used impersonally, with the construction "it avails him" meaning roughly 'it is of use to him'.
 Some translations of the Bible ask, "What shall it avail me?" where others have "What doth it profit?"; and elsewhere says "Yet all this availeth me nothing".
 This construction is now obsolete, but is to be found in older texts.

 - It is also to be found with the archaic 3rd person singular inflection in the present tense, -eth.
-This is frequent in a quotation that has become something of a cliché: "Say not the struggle naught availeth" (A. H. Clough, 1849), or, in more modern shape, "Do not say that it is not worth struggling".)
+This is frequent in a quotation that has become something of a cliché: "Say not the struggle naught availeth" (the title of a poem by A. H. Clough, 1849), or, in more modern shape, "Do not say that it is not worth struggling".)